ClickCease Perform an SEO audit | 16 steps checklist to better rankings

 How often should I perform an SEO audit?

-It’s recommended to perform an SEO audit at least once every 3 to 6 months, but if your website undergoes significant changes or sees traffic drops, a more frequent audit is necessary.
+It’s recommended to perform an SEO audit at least once every 3 to 6 months.
+If your website undergoes significant changes or sees traffic drops, a more frequent audit is necessary.

 What should I check first during an SEO audit?